olavloite/smartcommit/README.md

 The Smart Commit JDBC Driver can reduce the number of read locks that are needed for applications that use the Open-Session-In-View (anti-)pattern.
 Open-Session-In-View (or Open EntityManager in View) is enabled by default in Spring Boot: https://docs.spring.io/spring-boot/docs/2.3.4.RELEASE/reference/html/spring-boot-features.html#boot-features-jpa-in-web-environment

+Smart Commit can be used when:
+* Your application does not need a higher isolation level than READ_COMMITTED.
+READ_COMMITTED is the default isolation in many databases, such as PostgreSQL, Microsoft SQL Server, and Oracle.
+* Your application does need write operations to be executed in transactions.

+## What are the Benefits?

+* (Web) Applications that execute requests using generic business logic often do not know whether a request in the end will execute any write operations, or if it will only data from the database.
+Smart Commit ensures that read-only requests are executed in autocommit and will therefore not hold on to any read locks any longer than absolutely necessary.
+* (Web) Applications that execute transactions that execute mainly read operations at the beginning of a transaction and write operations at the end, will require a lot less (read) locks.
+* Transactions are less likely to deadlock and/or to be aborted, as the application will require both less transactions and shorter transactions.
+This effect is especially noticeable in cloud databases such as Google Cloud Spanner.
+* PostgreSQL specific: If you use PostgreSQL in combination with PgBouncer in [Transaction pooling mode](https://www.pgbouncer.org/features.html), you will be able to achieve a much higher reuse of the backend PostgreSQL connections, as there will be a lot less (long-running) transactions.

 ## How Does it Work?

 The Smart Commit JDBC Driver is a simple wrapper around any other JDBC driver, so you can use it with any JDBC driver available.
 The only things that you need to change are: